mobiletest2016/machine-learning-articles/articles/stylegan-a-step-by-step-introduction.md

 If a latent space were _disentangled_, it would contain of linear subspaces (Karras et al., 2018).
 In normal English, this means that there are parts of the dimensions of the latent space that control certain aspects of the image.

-For example, if our 512-dimensional latent space \[latex\]Z\[/latex\] would be fully disentangled and were to be part of a GAN trained on faces, dimension 1 would control glasses, dimension 2 hair, dimension 3 face shape, and so on.
+For example, if our 512-dimensional latent space $Z$ would be fully disentangled and were to be part of a GAN trained on faces, dimension 1 would control glasses, dimension 2 hair, dimension 3 face shape, and so on.
 By simply moving in one dimension, one would have full control over a minor part, and generating images of choice would be really easy.

 Unfortunately, GANs usually don't have disentangled spaces.
 We saw it before - classic GANs offer the machine learning engineer little control over its latent space.
 This is a simpler way of writing that latent spaces are entangled.

-The authors propose that having a mapping network convert the originally sampled latent vector \[latex\]\\textbf{z}\[/latex\] into an intermediate vector \[latex\]\\textbf{w}\[/latex\] from a learned and intermediate latent distribution \[latex\]W\[/latex\] ensures that sampling for the synthesis process is not done from a _fixed distribution_ - such a the standard normal distribution with all its characteristics and ideosyncrasies.
+The authors propose that having a mapping network convert the originally sampled latent vector $\\textbf{z}$ into an intermediate vector $\\textbf{w}$ from a learned and intermediate latent distribution $W$ ensures that sampling for the synthesis process is not done from a _fixed distribution_ - such a the standard normal distribution with all its characteristics and ideosyncrasies.
 Rather, it is performed from a _learned distribution_.
 This learned distribution is learned in such a way, that it is as disentangled as possible, which originates from pressure from the Generator because it produces better outcomes doing so (Karras et al., 2018).

 Indeed, having such a network improves all metrics that describe distribution entanglement and the eventual synthesis performed from the learned latent distribution compared with the data distribution from the real images.
 As 8 layers in the mapping network produced the best result, 8 layers are chosen (Karras et al., 2018).

 #### So, in other words

-- A latent vector \[latex\]\\textbf{z}\[/latex\] is sampled from a chosen distribution, usually a standard normal distribution, and is 512-dimensional.
+- A latent vector $\\textbf{z}$ is sampled from a chosen distribution, usually a standard normal distribution, and is 512-dimensional.
-- It's fed through a 8-layer nonlinear MLP, producing a 512-dimensional intermediate latent vector \[latex\]\\textbf{w}\[/latex\] that will be used by the synthesis network to control the styles of the image being generated.
+- It's fed through a 8-layer nonlinear MLP, producing a 512-dimensional intermediate latent vector $\\textbf{w}$ that will be used by the synthesis network to control the styles of the image being generated.
 - The nonlinear learned mapping is necessary to reduce entanglement of the latent space used by the synthesis network (generator).
 This allows StyleGAN to significantly improve control over the latent space as well as to produce better results.

 ### The synthesis network g

 Now that we understand why the _mapping network_ produces an intermediate latent vector, and how it does that, it's time to see how it's used for generating the output image.
 In other words, let's take a look at the **synthesis network**.
-This network is also called \[latex\]g\[/latex\].
+This network is also called $g$.

 ![](images/StyleGAN.drawio-1.png)